jeffsponaugle/Kartana9/README.md

 ## Physcial Implementation

 The CPU is implemented on a 4-layer PCBs using 7 ATF1508 CPLDs.
+Each CPLD has 128 Logic cells that include a flip flop.
+With 7 CPLDs we have a total of 896 Logic cells.
+For comparison the small lower power Lattice ICE40 has 5280 Logic cells while larger FPGAs can have 10,000-200,000 Logic cells.
+Implementing with such a small number of logic cells requires significant optimization and iteration in the design process.

 - A primary CPU PCB that has the entire CPU, plus display/logic analyzer outputs.